adnguyen/Notebooks_and_Protocols/2018_notebook.md

 	* need to register
 	* go over abstract 1more time and send it to Dan ---Friday

-7. meeting with Brett Scheffers
+7. meeting with Brett Scheffers ; Friday Feb 16 - 2:30PM
 	* agenda
 		* reciprocal transplant along lat gradient in Fl ; fruit flies in madagascar